wuzujiong/FastFlow-AD/README.md

 Unoficial implementation of FastFlow: Unsupervised Anomaly Detection and Localization via 2D Normalizing Flows https://arxiv.org/pdf/2111.07677v2.pdf

 WIP repo.
-This code has lot of effort to try solving the implementation of this study, which is until unfinished.
+This code is until unfinished.
 Welcome and appreciate any contributions to the Q&A issue.

 The next table shows a quick performance of this code.
 Please, make sure that your contribution improves the table.